PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 ### Installation

-1. Use pip to install the MBL CLI.
+1. Use pip to install MBL CLI.
 We recommend installing in a [Python virtual environment](https://www.python.org/dev/peps/pep-0405/).
    If for any reason you must install MBL CLI using the 'system' python, install with the `--user` flag.

     ```bash